martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 ourselves, then God  prepares us, and we are then able to offer our bodies as a living sacrifice, a whole burnt offering.
-In a state like this, it is not difficult for Gods grace to take root in you and produce fruit through you.
+In a state like this, it is not difficult for Gods grace to take root in us and produce fruit through you.
 “*God has dealt to each one a measure of faith*.”
-This is one of the reasons apostle Paul spent countless hours preparing his flock.
+This is one of the reasons apostle Paul spent countless hours, days and years preparing his flock.
 So that God would deal to each member more abundantly.
 This grace is manifested as gifts through people.
 Remember or keep this in mind, grace is invisible.
 You cannot put it into a glass jar and say, “Look at this grace, look how beautiful it looks.”
 You will see nothing.
-It is manifested through His creation and since we are Gods creation, it is manifested through us also.
+Grace is manifested through His creation and since we are Gods creation, it is manifested through us also.
 We are the living container, that grace fills.
 The first Epistle reading today, “*Having then gifts differing according to the grace that is given to us, let us use them: if